 Lower back pain is one of the most common causes of disability in America today.
 In fact, around 40% of adults will experience sciatica at some point during their lives.
-At Innovative Pain Solutions Centers, with offices in Bowie and Salisbury, Maryland, Akara Forsythe, MD, and Joseph Oppong, Jr., MD, provide state-of-the-art treatments for sciatica to relieve your pain and the nerve compression causing it.
+At Innovative Pain Solutions Centers, with offices in Bowie and Salisbury, Maryland, Joseph Oppong, Jr., MD, provides state-of-the-art treatments for sciatica to relieve your pain and the nerve compression causing it.
 Call or make an appointment online today.

 Sciatica is the pain, numbness, and weakness in your lower back, buttocks, and legs caused by compression of your sciatic nerve.
 In most cases, you only have the symptoms on one side of your body, but you may develop sciatica in both legs.